Vishal8700/Microsoft-Reword-Script/README.md

 ## Installation & Usage

-1. Open the script in your preferred text editor.
+1. Open the script in your preferred code editor.
 2. Set the wating time according to your system processor.
 3. Run the script using `python script.py`.